hseeberger/log4dotty/README.md

 # log4dotty #

-This is – at least at this moment in time – just an experiment to learn Dotty / Scala 3.
+This is – at least at this moment in time – just an experiment to learn Scala 3 (a.k.a.
+Dotty).
 This software is neither API stable nor tested, i.e. by no means production ready.

-The idea is to provide a macro based simplified yet efficient logging API which allows to write code like
+The idea is to provide logging API backed by Scala 3 metaprogramming facilities, which allows to write code like:

 ``` scala
 logger.debug("Hello")
 ```

-which gets compiled to the enabled-checked variant
+This gets compiled to the check-enabled variant:

 ``` scala
 if (logger.isDebugEnabled) logger.debug("Hello")